echoesactiii/vmail-postfix-dovecot-opendkim/README.md

 - `/usr/bin/add_mail_domain <domain>`: Add a domain that the server will accept mail for.
 This will also create the necessary folder structure in `/var/vmail`.
 - `/usr/bin/add_mail_user <email address>`: Add a user that the server will accept mail for.
 This will prompt for a password to be used for the new user.
 - `/usr/bin/add_mail_alias <alias email address> <target email address>`: This will add a mail alias of `<alias email address>` for the `<target email address>`.
+- `/usr/bin/change_mail_password <email address>`: Change an existing user's password.
+This will prompt for a new password.
+- `/usr/bin/get_dkim_record`: This will return a DNS record for the generated DKIM keys for use in your zonefile or DNS provider.

 These scripts will make all necessary changes and reload all necessary services.
 They can be run from the docker host with, using `add_mail_domain` as an example: